chessper53/Angular-Finance-App/README.md

 # Project Setup
 ## Angular Material Modules
+Add these in the normal Directory:
 ```bash
 ng add @angular/material
 ```
 ## Other Dependencies
+Add these in the Client Directory:
 ```bash
 npm install --save @angular/forms
 npm install --save @angular/router